HarrisonWAffel/Julia-Sets/README.md

 ## Julia Set Generator Written In Golang

 This is a simple (naive) Julia Set generator written in Golang.
 The project utilizes concurrent workers to speed up processing speed.
-This project automatically generate an mp4 video using FFmpeg showing an animated julia set.
+This project automatically generates an mp4 video using FFmpeg showing an animated julia set.

 ### Dependencies
-FFMPEG - video processing tool which can produce a video from a set of images github.com/muesli/gamut - for generating color pallets. github.com/u2takey/ffmpeg-go - for converting images into mp4's on the fly
+FFMPEG - video processing tool which can produce a video from a set of images

+github.com/muesli/gamut - for generating color pallets.

+github.com/u2takey/ffmpeg-go - for converting images into mp4's on the fly

 ### Needed Improvements